Krill oil is naturally healthy

 The body needs these fatty acids to keep cells in good repair.
 They are also of great importance for the central nervous system.
-Furthermore, they are important for the mechanism of blood coagulation, they have influence on cholesterol levels and blood pressure and also in the prevention and treatment of inflammation.
+Furthermore, they are important for the mechanism of blood coagulation, they have influence on cholesterol levels and blood pressure and in the prevention and treatment of inflammation.

-In addition, Krill Oil has a positive impact on the performance of the brain and within a short time after taking, it has a noticeable effect on mood, concentration and alertness.
+In addition, Krill Oil has a positive impact on the performance of the brain and within a short time after taking, it has a noticeable effect on mood, concentration, and alertness.

-Omega 6 fatty acids, which we often consume in excess, help the body to trigger an inflammation in order to fight infection.
+Omega 6 fatty acids, which we often consume in excess, help the body to trigger an inflammation to fight infection.
 Since Omega 3 fatty acids are responsible for ensuring that the inflammation is reduced, a lack of omega-3 fatty acids can have severe effects for your health.

 Furthermore, Krill Oil also has, in contrast to other omega-3 fatty acids, antioxidant effects.
 Antioxidants are substances that protect the body's cells from the damaging effects of free radicals.